VeriFIT/mata/tests-integration/README.md

 ## How to start with the infrastructure `libmata`

-We first explain, how to compile sources in the `test-performance` infrastructure.
+We first explain, how to compile sources in the `tests-integration` infrastructure.
 We will explain, how to profile or test performance in separate sections.

 1. We recommend you to make a copy of one of the `src/templates/template*.cc` files which contains basic boilerplate code, (e.g. from `tests-performance` directory run `cp src/templates/template.cc src/<YOUR_FILENAME>.cc`).